 Tobacco: Erosion of gum and tongue can lead to cancer of the buccal mucosa.

-Betel nut: Leads to the discolouration of teeth, erosion of the lining of the mouth, and cancer of the mouth and upper tract.
+Betel nut: This leads to the discoloration of teeth, erosion of the lining of the mouth, and cancer of the mouth and upper tract.
 It also leads to heart problems among people who already have a weak heart.

 Ma huang: It contains ephedrine and leads to heart problems.